Salem-Rose/First-Week-Project/README.md

 {This is a project to create my first webpage portfolio for Epicodus}
 <br>
-{Here is my GitHub Link: https://Salem-Rose.github.io/First-Week-Project/
+Here is my GitHub Link: https://Salem-Rose.github.io/First-Week-Project/
 ## Technologies Used

 * _Visual Studio Code_